 A good diet is essential for the health of your goldfish and should include a variety of live, frozen, and dry foods.

-- Live foods such as brine shrimp and daphnia are a great source of nutrition for your fish and will also help to keep their immune system healthy.
+- Live foods such as brine shrimp and daphnia are a great source of nutrition for your fish and help keep their immune system healthy.

-- Frozen foods such as bloodworms and mosquito larvae are also a good option and are usually very easy to find at your local pet store.
+- Frozen foods such as bloodworms and mosquito larvae are another good option and are usually very easy to find at your local pet store.

-- Dry foods such as flakes and pellets should make up the majority of your goldfish’s diet and there are now many high-quality options available that are specifically designed for goldfish.
+- Dry foods such as flakes and pellets should make up the majority of your goldfish’s diet.
+There are now many high-quality options available specifically designed for goldfish.

 3. Avoid Overcrowding